 Donors and advocates like you are making a lasting impact on the lives of refugees and displaced people around the world.

-There are 10,700 determined and passionate UNHCR staff members making a meaningful difference around the world.
+There are more than 18,881 determined and passionate UNHCR staff members making a meaningful difference around the world.

 Together, we provide essential services to people displaced by crisis including food, water and medical care.